gaetano-foster/TerminalGraphicsLibrary/README.md

 * struct shape - A shape with an undefined amount of vertices
   * Members:
     * \*points - the shape's vertices
+    * mid - the shape's mid point (average of all points)
     * numpts - the amount of verties (numpts -> number of points)
   * Type Definition: Shape